nourkagha/dotfiles/README.md

 # dotfiles

-My dotfiles are managed using [Dotbot](https://github.com/anishathalye/dotbot), a simple, lightweight and self-contained tool which boostraps my files for installation, included as a submodule in the repository.
+My dotfiles are managed by [Dotbot](https://github.com/anishathalye/dotbot), a simple, lightweight and self-contained tool which bootstraps my files for installation, included as a submodule in the repository.

 ### Zsh